DepriFromEarth/hdd-survival-guide/README.md

 Use only the included MS tool after the optimization because every tool places the files at a different offset on your HDD and all tools think they know it better when they don't!

 Now we will optimize the file system.
+Do not disable Encryption if you play Xbox/MS Store games

 Open CMD & enter the commands below.